Symsl23/PBL-Forecasting-TSO2/README.md

 ## 📦 Future Plans
 To improve forecasting:
-- Add error metrics (MAE, RMSE)
+- Add error metrics (MAE, RMSE, MAPE) to ensuring forecasting are reliable and justifiable
-- Introduce ARIMA or machine learning (LSTM)
+- Introduce ARIMA or another advanced algorithm for better accuracy and adaptibility
-- Enable anomaly detection using forecast deviation
+- Enable anomaly detection using forecast deviation to trigger alert if exceeds a threshold

 ---